Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Here’s where the Q button shines in my opinion.
 It’s one thing to be able to come up with your own Custom Settings that align with your photographic style.
 But to be able to quickly refine those settings in the moment is what counts.

-Here’s what I did on a recent trip to Death Valley.
+Here’s what I did on a trip to Death Valley with an X-T2.
 I didn’t really care to process any RAW files on this trip.
 I just wanted a good JPEG.
 Proper use of the Q button made it happen.

 1. Identify my custom setting.
 I had a landscape in front of me, where I’d usually use Velvia, but this landscape was mostly browns and yellows.
 I’m not a fan of how Velvia renders these colors (but I love it for purples, blues, and oranges).
 So I went to my Travel custom setting that uses Astia as a base film stock, and this is what I saw through my viewfinder.